PERSONAL FINANCE

 4. Pick up the pace.
 Both employer-sponsored retirement plans (e.g., 401ks) and IRAs allow ‘catchup contributions’ starting at age 50.
 If you’re feeling a little behind in your retirement goals, this allows you to contribute additional amounts above the normal annual limits set by the IRS.
 This is a great way to think big and establish stretch goals, and push yourself to the far end of retirement preparedness.

 5. Get a routine.
 Having a regular, systematic savings regimen will help keep you moving forward toward your retirement goals.
-Routinely reviewing your retirement plan quarterly as well as scheduling an annual planning session with a financial professional can help ensure you are setting the right goals and have a sound plan.
+Routinely reviewing your retirement plan quarterly as well as scheduling an annual session with a financial professional can help ensure you are setting the right goals and have a sound strategy.
 This is all part of a routine that helps ensure you optimize your financial health and progress toward the retirement you want.

 Retirement redefined